Imperfection is perfection.

 7. Procrastination because you want everything to be perfect first.

-This can also cause a person to doubt their abilities if they cannot attain that perfection.
+This can cause people to doubt their abilities if they can’t attain that perfection.
 Then it becomes a tiresome, self-perpetuating cycle.

 Perfection can be limiting.